 - 5 fl. oz. heavy cream

-- 2 tbsp hazelnut cocoa Spread (Nutella or another brand)
+- 2 tablespoon hazelnut cocoa Spread (Nutella or another brand)

 - ¼ cup semi-sweet chocolate chips